mixmastamyk/out/readme.rst

 Fun take on logging for non-huge projects—out gets "outta" the way!

-(Why's are covered in the background_ section at the bottom.)
+(Why's are covered in the background_anchor_ section at the bottom.)

 Install